 Sew the pairs into rows, pressing seams in opposite directions as you go.

 Add 1-inch wide 12-inch long red border strips to the top and bottom, then add 14 inch strips to the sides.

 Layer top with batting and backing, quilt as desired.
-I used red Essentials thread (from Connecting Threads), and a holly leaf with a bell pantograph.
+I used red thread, and a holly leaf with a bell pantograph.